 Ectrodactyly (also known as a split hand-split foot malformation, cleft hand or lobster claw hand) is a skeletal anomaly predominantly affecting the hands (although the feet can also be affected).
 The condition has a highly variable severity.

 The estimated incidence is at ~ 1 in 9...

 Ectrodactyly-ectrodermal dysplasia-clefting (EEC) syndrome is a rare genetic syndrome that has high clinical variability but typically comprises of the triad of

 facial clefts: cleft lip and/or palate

-An embryo is a term given to a precursor of a fetus and in humans the term is usually considered to be between the first and the eighth week of development after fertilisation.
-The term "fetal pole" is sometimes used synonymously with the term embryo.
-Following this period, the term fetus is use...
+An embryo (plural: embryos) is the term given to the precursor of a fetus and in humans the embryonic period is usually considered to be between the first (1st) and the eighth (8th) week (eleventh week according to some reports) of development after fertilisation.
+The term "fetal pole" is someti...

 Embryonic growth discordance is a term given to a twin growth discordance occurring during the early embryonic period.
 It is principally manifested by a discrepancy in crown rump length.
 It is considered independent of the chorionicity of the twins 5.

 The empty amnion sign is a sonographic observation where there is the visualization of an amniotic sac without concomitant visualization of an embryo.
 It is an indicator of pregnancy failure regardless of the mean sac diameter and is considered to have a sufficiently high positive predictive val...